Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Two practical implications:

-2. The unified UPC (User Pricing Catalog) since 2024 simplifies this: most companies now buy a unified Salesforce license that covers both clouds plus a base of platform features.
+2. The unified UPC (User Pricing Catalog) since 2024 simplifies this.
+Most companies now buy a unified Salesforce license that covers both clouds plus a base of platform features.
 Look at your contract, not at SKU lore.
+If you cannot tell from your contract whether a given user has Service Cloud rights, your AE can pull that report in five minutes; ask before assuming.

 Pricing under the unified UPC